 - Wood homes “flex” if there is an earthquake, whereas brick, rock or stucco homes are more difficult to secure, and more costly to insure.

 There’s also a general theory that northwest homes blend in better with the surrounding forests.
 But even as lumber resources are becoming more scarce, it’s more cost-prohibitive to build brick or stone buildings securely in our region.
-And that’s why you see siding planks everywhere these days.
+And that’s why you see wood products everywhere these days.